Skip to main content

 1. Within Mobility Zone 1, 2, or 3; and

-2. Outside of an area of an area designated for Industrial, Park, or Open Space in a land use plan.
+2. Outside of an area designated for Industrial, Park, or Open Space in a land use plan.

 5. Development shall comply with the following development regulations: